Ambre-io/bashortcut/README.md

-# 🧰 BASHORTCUT - LINUX LAYER
+# 🧰 BASHORTCUT - LINUX LAYER 4 DEVELOPERS

 **Philosofy**: automate and shortcut repetitions to decrease charge and increase fluidity.